- Why Is HIIT Workout Considered Better Than Cardio?

 I also recommend before you begin, talk with your qualified personal trainer if you are a newbie.

-What Are The Best HIIT Workout At Home With No Equipment?
+The 7 Best HIIT Workouts At Home With No Equipment

-Try these effective HIIT workouts at home, begin with 2 – 3 times per week, and gradually increase to 3 – 4 times, depending on your fitness levels and busy daily schedule.
+Try these 7 effective HIIT workouts at home, begin with 2 to 3 times per week, and gradually increase to 3 to 4 times, depending on your fitness levels and busy daily schedule.

-Remember, consistency and persistence are the keys to success in every workout goal.
+Remember, consistency and persistence are the keys to success in every fitness goal.

 1. Bicycle kicks or crunches targeting the abs mostly, followed by quads and hamstrings.
 You are like pedaling a bike while extending your legs, more explosive than normal abs crunches.
-Start with about 10 -12 reps for 3 sets.
+Start with about 10 to 12 reps for 3 sets.

 2. Plank is a very good exercise helping to strengthen the back, neck, chest, shoulders, and abdominal muscles.

-Plyo push-ups are great workouts to help strengthen the upper body like muscles chest, shoulders, triceps, and abs.
-When I started with plyo push-ups, I just did like 8 -10 reps, then slowly upgrading to about 12 – 13 reps.
+Plyo push-ups are great workouts to help strengthen the upper body like the muscles chest, shoulders, triceps, and abs.
+When I started with plyo push-ups, I just did like 8 to 10 reps, then slowly upgraded to about 12 to 13 reps.
 Very intense indeed!

 4. Sit-up is a great workout focusing on strengthening, tightening, and toning the abdominal muscles.
 There are a few easy sit-up exercises you can try which are: V sit-up, Hands to heels sit-up, Butterfly sit-up, and Straight leg sit-up.
-Start with 8 -10 reps.
+Start with 8 to 10 reps with 3 sets each.

-You can start with 10 – 15 reps, and rest for a minute before moving to other exercises.
+You can start with 10 to 15 reps, and rest for a minute before moving to other exercises.

 6. Squat such as jump squat is another great HIIT workout that focuses on toning legs, glutes, hamstrings, and lower abs, and helps in building a solid core.
 Do jump squat as many times as you can in 30 seconds.